What is an Industrial Battery: Definition, Types, Components & Applications

 Nickel–metal hydride (NiMH) batteries are a type of rechargeable battery that blend reliability with environmental friendliness.
 They are known for their better energy density compared to nickel-cadmium batteries and are less detrimental to the environment.

-Composition and Applications: NiMH batteries consist of a nickel oxide hydroxide positive electrode and a hydrogen-absorbing alloy for the negative electrode.
+NiMH batteries consist of a nickel oxide hydroxide positive electrode and a hydrogen-absorbing alloy for the negative electrode.
 They are commonly used in applications where weight and space are critical factors, such as in hybrid electric vehicles, medical instruments, and portable power tools.
 Their ability to be rapidly charged and deliver high power outputs makes them particularly useful in high-demand environments.

 Pros